-Thursday is dedicated to training and certification examinations for the GA-MBP Journeyman, Master, and Master Craftsman levels, as well as the Welsh Honey Judge qualifications.
-Training and certification for the GA-MBP Certified (beginner’s) level are incorporated into the normal activities for the Beginners’ Track on Friday and Saturday.
+Thursday is dedicated to training and certification examinations for the GA-MBP Journeyman, Master, and Master Craftsman levels, as well as the Welsh Honey Judge qualifications; these lectures are not open to the public.

 One of the most rewarding opportunities of the Institute is the annual Honey Show.
 Besides categories in honey, the Honey Show includes classes in photography, art, candles, section comb honey, mead, and beekeeping gadgets.
 We urge students to participate in the Institute Honey Show, even if you’ve never competed before.